MiniEggz/prefect2.0-basics/README.md

 <br>

 ### Note:
-The DeploymentSpec objects can be defined in a separate file if desired and multiple deployments can be defined within the same file.
+The DeploymentSpec objects can be defined in a separate file and multiple deployments can be defined within the same file.

 <br>